Chemical patent

 A chemical patent, pharmaceutical patent or drug patent is a patent for an invention in the chemical or pharmaceuticals industry.
 Strictly speaking, in most jurisdictions, there are essentially no differences between the legal requirements to obtain a patent for an invention in the chemical or pharmaceutical fields, in comparison to obtaining a patent in the other fields, such as in the mechanical field.
 A chemical patent or a pharmaceutical patent is therefore not a sui generis right, i.e. a special legal type of patent.

-In the pharmaceutical industry, the patent protection of drugs and medicines is accorded a particular importance, because drugs and medicines can easily be copied or imitated (by analyzing a pharmaceutical substance) and because of the significant research and development spending and the high risks associated with the development of a new drug.

-Chemical patents are different from other sources of technical information because of the generic, Markush structures contained within them, named after the inventor Eugene Markush who won a claim in the US in 1925 to allow such structures to be used in patent claims.
+Chemical patent claims often use generic, Markush structures contained within them, named after the inventor Eugene Markush who won a lawsuit in the US in 1925 to allow such structures to be used in patent claims.
 These generic structures are used to make the patent claim as broad as possible.

 In the United States, patents on pharmaceuticals were considered unethical by the medical profession during most of the nineteenth-century.
 Drug patent terms in the US were extended from 17 to 20 years in 1994.

+Pharmaceutical patents are typically more valuable than any other type of patents, and thus play an essential role in the pharmaceutical industry.
+There are several reasons for this peculiarity: